nknapp/frontend-testing/README.md

 This repo contains the demo application for my talk about frontend testing, with examples that I use in the talk.
 You can have a look and try out things with this repo.

-It is **not** intended to be a fully tested, working and deployable apps.
+It is **not** intended to be a fully tested, working and deployable app.
 It is an example for project setup and unit testing.
 Please do not copy & paste without thinking.
 Use this as inspiration only.

 ### Mock-Service-Worker